-The Scenario Comparison tool allows the user to compare two selected scenarios and display the differences between those two scenarios.
+The Scenario Comparison tool allows you to compare two selected scenarios and display the differences between those two scenarios.

 The Scenario Comparison tool details all specific data sets and their inheritance property for each scenario, and shows the differences within all element hydraulic tables between those two scenarios.
-The differences are highlighted in a user-defined color.
-The elements with different values can be saved as a user-defined selection set.
+The differences are highlighted in a color of your choice.
+The elements with different values can be saved as a your defined selection set.

-To bring up the Scenario Comparison tool, go to the Model Explorer, click the Command Center tab on the bottom, navigate to the Scenario group, and click the Compare Data Scenario.
+To bring up the Scenario Comparison tool, go to the Model Explorer, click Command Center tab on the bottom, navigate to the Scenario group, and click Compare Data Scenario.

 Scenario #1 - The first scenario to be compared.

 Scenario #2 - The scenario to compare against Scenario #1.

 Save As Selection Sets: You can save selection sets based on the three analysis results.
 These can be used for later reference if you wish to make amendments based on these results.

 Elements only in Scenario #1: For any elements that exist in the first scenario, but do not have a matching element in Scenario #2.

 Elements only in Scenario #2: For any elements that exist in the second scenario, but do not have a matching element in Scenario #1.

 Elements with different values: When comparing elements in either scenario, a value is found to differ.
 This may not be undesirable, but will serve to highlight specific data items, such as different pipe diameters or junction demands between the two scenarios, for checking purposes.